 NEW Dialog with the spirits, a series of conversations with the spirits of place (genius loci) in Japan and America, as they struggle to adapt to a new kind of world.
 (Gathered from the Sprawling Places web site listed above).

 Connections . . . .
 Can Technology Save Suburbia?
 Draft version of a series of fictional interviews and short essays examining suburban reactions to peak oil crises, and arguing for the importance of maintaining wide connections by whatever means possible.

 A book, Postmodern Sophistications: Philosophy, Architecture, and Tradition This book is not so much about design as about what it means to design or plan, and what sort of position the designer occupies.
-The first half of the book includes essays about finitude and history in general; the second half concentrates on architecture.
-It critiques the idea that the philosopher or the architect can float above history, and studies what it means to work and build in an always conditioned dialogue with past language and tradition.
+The first half of the book includes essays about finitude and history in thought and language; the second half concentrates on architecture.
+It critiques the idea that the philosopher or the architect can float above history, and studies what it means to work and build in in new ways yet within an always conditioned dialogue with past language and tradition.